 time_bucket function is similar to the standard PostgreSQL

-date_trunc, it allows for arbitrary time intervals instead of
+date_bin, it allows for arbitrary time intervals of months or

-second, minute, and hour intervals.
-The return value is the bucket's
+longer.
+The return value is the bucket's start time.

 Note that daylight savings time boundaries means that the amount of data

 aggregated into a bucket after such a cast can be irregular.
 For example, if the

 bucket_width is 2 hours, the number of UTC hours bucketed by local time on